 One of the most popular ski tours in the Mt Cook National Park.
-The Fritz range leads in a NW direction from the main divide of the Southern Alps out towards the Tasman Ocean, parallel to the Franz Joseph Glacier.
+The Fritz range leads in a NW direction from the main divide of the Southern Alps out towards the Tasman Ocean, parallel to the Franz Josef Glacier.
 The Range holds its altitude the length of the Franz Gl, and so involves passing over several peaks.
 The Fritz range ends with a descent to the Franz Gl terminus.

 This route offers some fine skiing of moderate difficulty.
 It is a direct route from the upper glaciers back to the village and so is often combined with a back country telemark / ski of the neves.
 This is a high alpine route and so requires basic mountaineering knowledge.